 Jeremiah 20:9 could be seen as an inspiring verse for a preacher who won’t quit.
 I actually quoted this verse when I was interviewed by the Pastor Search Committee for the church I serve now.
 When they asked me why I wanted to be a pastor, I told them, “I have to preach,” and quoted this verse.

 I got the job.

-But, as we talked about a few days ago (see Day 221: On Rightly Dividing the Word of Truth), we can’t just pick a verse that says what we are trying to say.
+But, as we talked about a few days ago (see Day 221: Can an Unbiblical Sermon Still be Good?
+(Jeremiah 8:20) we can’t just pick a verse that says what we are trying to say.
 God’s word isn’t a rack of greeting cards.
 Thus, when you read Jeremiah 20:9 in context, you realize that it isn’t the triumphant cry of a fearless preacher.
 It’s the discouraged admission of a burnout who hates his job:

 7 O Lord, you have deceived me, and I was deceived; you are stronger than I, and you have prevailed.
 I have become a laughingstock all the day; everyone mocks me.
 8 For whenever I speak, I cry out, I shout, “Violence and destruction!”
 For the word of the Lord has become for me a reproach and derision all day long.
 9 If I say, “I will not mention him, or speak any more in his name,” there is in my heart as it were a burning fire shut up in my bones, and I am weary with holding it in, and I cannot.
 Jeremiah 20:7-9